Teacher’s Guide [html] - a "quick start" reference to

 Support Forums [Announcements | Discussion] - Want to be kept up-to-date about Bootstrap events, workshops, and curricular changes?
 Want to ask a question or pose a lesson idea for other Bootstrap teachers?
 These forums are the place to do it.

 Lesson Videos [YouTube | TeacherTube] - You can watch excerpts from some of our units here.

-Grading Rubric [Google Doc] - Guidance for teachers, on how to grade a Design Recipe worksheet or student programs.
+Assessment Guide [Google Doc] - Guidance for teachers, on assessing student programs.

 [NEW!]
 Buggy Design Recipes [PDF] [ Answer key] - Real examples of common student mistakes.
 Get some practice grading them, or practice getting students over common misconceptions.

 As a member of the Bootstrap Community, we invite you and your class to join our research effort!
 You'll help us investigate new ways to merge mathematics and programming, and help us improve our existing materials and pedagogy.
 Your classroom data will help us make Bootstrap better, for teachers and students around the world.
-In exchange for participation, you'll receive a choice of (a) a $50 gift card, (b) up to 50 FREE student workbooks for your students next year or (c) up to 50 FREE t-shirts for your students
+In exchange for participation, you'll receive a choice of a $50 gift card, or up to 50 FREE student workbooks for your students next year.

 Participation is easy: We will send you numbered pre- and post-tests, a pre-paid return envelope, and an easy way for you to make sure that each student fills out tests with the same number.
 You administer the (~30min) tests and return them to us.
 The paper tests are intended to gather student data *anonymously*.
 You can also request a digital (PDF) version of the assessment, if you'd rather print them yourself.
 If you are teaching a similar class that is not doing Bootstrap, and are willing to help us gather data from a "control group" at your school, let us know!